ejm714/disaster_relief_from_space/README.md

 **Libraries**: Keras + TensorFlow, numpy, pandas, sklearn, rasterio, geopandas, shapely, opencv, matplotlib, seaborn
 **Methods**: Deep learning, classification (supervised learning)

+Replication notes:
+- The javascript file pulls the satellite imagery from Google Earth Engine and should be run first.
+- Building data shapefiles (grading maps) can be downloaded manually from the <a href="http://emergency.copernicus.eu/mapping/list-of-components/EMSR058">Copernicus Emergency Management Service website</a>.
-The data_prep notebook is a precursor to the random forest and unet notebooks (the latter two can be run independently of one another).
+- The data_prep notebook is a precursor to the random forest and unet notebooks.
+The latter two can be run independently of one another.